 These labels cost you just over 1% of your margin per order

-Three ways to account for label costs
+Three strategies for recovering label costs

 - Option 1: Fixed surcharge per order (€0.50 'packaging costs')

-- Option 2: Percentage surcharge on all delivery dishes (1-2%)
+- Option 2: Percentage markup on all delivery dishes (1-2%)

-💡 Practical example:
+?
+Practical example:

 Restaurant with €0.35 label costs per order: